haplesshero13/lc3platform/README.md

 If you don't have Xcode yet, then follow these instructions.

 * Install Xcode 4.3 (free with Apple/iTunes ID) using the Apple App Store (warning: this is a huge download; you may wish to prepare some popcorn) and download the Command Line Tools in addition: go to Xcode&rarr;Preferences&rarr;Downloads, find Command Line Tools, and click install.
-* Run `sudo xcode-select -switch /Applications/Xcode.app/Contents/Developer` and enter your password (You won't see anything on the screen when you type your password.
+* Run `$ sudo xcode-select -switch /Applications/Xcode.app/Contents/Developer` and enter your password (You won't see anything on the screen when you type your password.
 This is a privacy feature.)
 (You can skip this step if you already have old Xcode or GCC.
 Check using `gcc --version` like below.)
-* Check that you have gcc by typing `gcc --version`.
+* Check that you have gcc by typing `$ gcc --version`.
 If you get a message similar to the following, then you are all set.

 ```
 i686-apple-darwin11-llvm-gcc-4.2 (GCC) 4.2.1 (Based on Apple Inc. build 5658) (LLVM build 2336.9.00)